Google Play Store Tags: What & How to Use Them

 Monitor the impact of Google Play Store tags on ASO

-As Google just rolled out ‘tags’, it is early to analyze the potential impact of tags on ASO.
-However, recently an AppTweak shared that their visibility in the Similar Apps decreased after they updated their tags.
+As Google is continuing to experiment with Play Store Tags, it is early to analyze the potential impact of tags on ASO.
+However, recently an AppTweak client shared that their visibility in the Similar Apps decreased after they updated their tags.

 You can use AppTweak to monitor your app’s visibility in the Similar Apps cards.
 Not only can you find out which apps are referring to your app in the Similar Apps card, you can also track the history and estimate how many views you might have received from similar apps.